appium/appium-geckodriver/README.md

 The driver only supports Firefox and Gecko-based web views (Android only) automation using [W3C WebDriver protocol](https://www.w3.org/TR/webdriver/).
 Under the hood this driver is a wrapper/proxy over `geckodriver` binary.
 Check the driver [release notes](https://github.com/mozilla/geckodriver/releases) and the [official documentation](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities) to get more details on the supported features and possible pitfalls.

-> **Note**
->
+> [!IMPORTANT]
-> Since version 1.0.0 Gecko driver has dropped the support of Appium 1, and is only compatible to Appium 2.
+> Since major version *2.0.0*, this driver is only compatible with Appium 3.
 Use the `appium driver install gecko`
-> command to add it to your Appium 2 dist.
+> command to add it to your distribution.

 ## Requirements